Linking Docker's Nginx to the host machine's localhost MySQL

 external: true

-Configuring Nginx to Connect to Host MySQL Using Docker Network
+Configuring Nginx to Connect to Host MySQL using Docker Network.

-Nginx Configuration and Docker Network Command
+Nginx Configuration with Docker Network Command

 # Create a bridge network